cancerberoSgx/suitecommerce-types/ts-devtools/README.md

  * compile project and fix emitted files, see spec/compileAndFix/compileAndFixSpec.ts
  * add tslib.js AMD module see spec/fixJsFileAmdTslib/addTslibAmdDependencySpec.ts
  * import2define - given a project it transform import/export ES modules to AMD
+ * add tslib to import2define

  # TODO

- * add tslib to import2define
+ * import2define copy .tpl files to output
  * generate ns.package.json ?
  * watch mode so it compiles .ts files on change
- * preserve indentation (probably we need to ask the user for a eslintrc and reindent)
+ * preserve indentation (probably we need to ask the user for a eslintrc and reindent) / or let ts/simple/ast infer